Dr Gavin Sandercoe

 Selecting Your Plastic Surgeon in Sydney

-Your choice of surgeon is an important part of your decision to undertake plastic or cosmetic surgery.
+Your choice of surgeon is an important part of your decision to undertake plastic, reconstructive or cosmetic surgery.
 Before your commit to a surgical procedure or clinic, check some details first.
-What should you look for in a plastic or cosmetic surgeon?
-Here are some of the important factors in ensuring that your surgeon is of high quality and can give you the best possible results.
+What should you look for in a cosmetic or plastic surgeon?
+Here are some of the important factors in ensuring that your surgeon is of fully trained and capable of delivering your best results.

 Medical training and qualifications